pchelka84/myReadsApp/starter/README.md

 ## How to run

-1. Download or clobe the repository.
+1. Download or clone the repository.

 2. Run `npm install` to install dependencies.